ljc2154/3136_Fall2014_Recitations/Recitation_9.md

 // In mystring.cpp:
   MyString::~MyString()
   {
-    delete[] data; deallocate memory allocated in the constructor.
+    delete[] data; //deallocate memory allocated in the constructor.
   }
 ```
 #### Copy Constructor ####